-Effective July 1, 2017, the Public Housing program previously administered by the Housing Authority of the City of Upland (UHA) was absorbed by HACSB through a HUD-approved Voluntary Transfer.
+Effective July 1, 2017, the Public Housing program previously administered by the Housing Authority of the City of Upland (UHA) was absorbed by HACSB through a HUD approved Voluntary Transfer.
 As a result, the families participating in UHA's Public Housing program became participants of HACSB's Public Housing program on that date.
 As a result, in accordance with the implementation processes outlined in HACSB's 2017 MTW Plan Amendment 2 and HACSB's 2018 MTW Plan, effective January 1, 2018, upon recertification HACSB's Admissions and Continued Occupancy Plan (ACOP) policies apply to the former UHA families, and they will also be subject to HACSB's Moving to Work program in accordance with HACSB's HUD-approved MTW Plan, unless otherwise stated.
+For all former UHA waiting list applicants effective July 1, 2017, new families admitted from the waiting list will also be subject to HACSB's ACOP policies and HACSB's Moving to Work program in accordance with HACSB's HUD-approved MTW Plan and HACSB's Moving to HACSB's ACOP policies and HACSB's Moving to Work program in accordance with HACSB's HUD-approved MTW Plan, unless otherwise stated.
 For all former UHA waiting list applicants effective July 1, 2017, new families admitted from the waiting list will also be subject to HACSB's ACOP policies and HACSB's Moving to Work program in accordance with HACSB's HUD-approved MTW Plan like other HACSB families, unless otherwise stated.